When people think about saving and investing money, they first ask: “What should I invest my money in?”

 Some are up for the task, but most people do not have the time to learn about investing and managing investments.

 It’s best to get investment advice from a qualified professional.
 They will be able to provide numerous options in which to obtain your objectives.
 Doing it yourself might be a mistake. Â

 - How much money do you have to invest?

-An investment in a Bank Certificate of Deposit doesn’t take much financial commitment.
-An investment in real estate will required a down payment, the amount, of course, dependent on the cost of the property.
-Investment in the stock market could require over time a larger financial commitment to make it worthwhile.
-A mutual fund might be an alternative, buying a few shares every month over a longer period helps balance the overall acquisition cost. Â Most people find that investing on a regular monthly basis will allow for long term accumulation.
+Investing in a Bank Certificate of Deposit doesn’t require much financial commitment.
+An investment in real estate will require a down payment, the amount, of course, dependent on the cost of the property.
+Investment in the stock market could require a more significant financial commitment to make it worthwhile over time.
+A mutual fund might be an alternative; buying a few monthly shares over an extended period helps balance the overall acquisition cost. Â Most people find that investing on a regular monthly basis will allow for long-term accumulation.

 - Health care.

 This is the gorilla in the room for most of us.
-Overall health care costs are expected to rise 8% annually over the next few years.
-Plus, reimbursement for Medicare covered expenses is dropping which translates to more money that will need to be paid out of pocket.
-Careful planning is necessary in this area to make sure there is enough money for retirement income.
+Overall, health care costs are expected to rise 8% annually over the next few years.
+Plus, reimbursement for Medicare-covered expenses is dropping, which translates to more money that will need to be paid out of pocket.
+Careful planning is necessary for this area to ensure enough money for retirement income.

-Most people look at their retirement accounts as a pile of money, when in fact looking at your money as an income stream will provide more reality.
-Annuities are used by many people to do just that, provide an income that cannot ever be outlived, an income that will last as long as they do.
-Plus, many annuities have survivorship benefits which means that the income can continue in the event of death to the surviving spouse.
+Most people look at their retirement accounts as a pile of money, while looking at your money as an income stream will provide more reality.
+Many people use annuities to do just that, provide an income that cannot ever be outlived, an income that will last as long as they do.
+Plus, many annuities have survivorship benefits, meaning the payment can continue in the event of death to the surviving spouse.

 Have a look at the benefits an annuity can provide.